act65/act65.github.io/archive/2024-12-01-alien-treaty-_notes.md

 Chapter 6: "Early Days"

 Initial benefits of alien technology
-First subtle signs of cultural erosion
-Some human customs deemed "inefficient"
+First subtle signs of cultural erosion and discrimination Some human customs deemed "inefficient"
 Beginning of social stratification between pro-alien and traditionalist humans